AlexiaChen/awesome-stars/README.md

 ## [Go](id:go)

+- [Azure/application-gateway-kubernetes-ingress](https://github.com/Azure/application-gateway-kubernetes-ingress) – This is an ingress controller that can be run on Azure Kubernetes Service (AKS) to allow an Azure Application Gateway to act as the ingress for an AKS cluster.
 - [piotrnar/gocoin](https://github.com/piotrnar/gocoin) – Full bitcoin solution written in Go (golang)
 - [dominikh/go-tools](https://github.com/dominikh/go-tools) – Staticcheck - The advanced Go linter
 - [wangkechun/go-by-example](https://github.com/wangkechun/go-by-example) –